inmanta/inmanta-core/docs/language.rst

 Language reference
 ******************

-This chapter is a reference for the Impera DSL.
-The Impera language is a declarative language to model the configuration of an infrastructure.
-The evaluation order of statements in the Impera modeling language is determined by their dependencies on other statements and not based on the lexical order.
+This chapter is a reference for the Inmanta DSL.
+The Inmanta language is a declarative language to model the configuration of an infrastructure.
+The evaluation order of statements in the Inmanta modeling language is determined by their dependencies on other statements and not based on the lexical order.
 The correct evaluation order is determined by the language runtime.